What is PCI Neuroscience?

 - Does not accept submissions of preprints presenting financial conflicts of interest.
 Other conflicts of interest must be minimal and declared.

 - Ensures that, as far as possible, the recommenders and referees have no conflict of interest with the content or authors of the study being evaluated.

 PCI Neuroscience does not guarantee the evaluation or recommendation of all submitted preprints.
 Only preprints considered interesting by at least one competent recommender (equivalent to an associate editor in a classical journal) will be peer reviewed.
 The interest of the preprint, as determined by the recommender, can relate to its context, the scientific question addressed, the methodology, or the results.
 PCI Neuroscience has a large number of recommenders, ensuring a considerable diversity of interests.
 The recommendations published by PCI Neuroscience are designed to draw the attention of the research community to the qualities of the article, including the subjective reasons for the recommender’s interest in it.

 Type of articles

-The articles recommended may be of different types: reviews, comments, opinion papers, research articles, data papers, technical notes, computer notes, etc. Preregistered studies are welcome in PCI C Neuro, but initially preregistrations should be submitted to PCI Registered Reports.
-They can then ultimately be recommended by PCI C Neuro.
+The articles recommended may be of different types: reviews, comments, opinion papers, research articles, data papers, technical notes, computer notes, etc. Preregistered studies are welcome in PCI Neuroscience, but initially preregistrations should be submitted to PCI Registered Reports.
+They can then ultimately be recommended by PCI Neuroscience.

 Repeatability of science and open science